If lost people matter to you the way they matter to God, what would your life look like?

 Some of the questions will initiate conversations that could be labeled pre-evangelism.

-This list is not meant to be something you put on a piece of paper which you pull out of your pocket or purse as you start talking to someone.
-These are given to demonstrate the variety of ways that an opportunity can be given for people to talk with us on a deeper level.
+This list is not meant to be put on a piece of paper that you pull out of your pocket or purse as you start talking to someone.
+These questions are given to demonstrate the variety of ways that a door can be oepend for us to talk with friends and family members on a deeper level.